doamatto/maatt.fr/content/z/22/12/japan-to-restart-nuclear-plans.md

 ---

 After the Fukushima disaster ([wikipedia](https://en.wikipedia.org/wiki/Fukushima_nuclear_disaster), for reference), Japan had plans to phase out the remaining nuclear power in Japan.
-AP reported today that the Japan will now not only develop new reactors, but will maximise current reactors and continue operating their oldest beyond a 60-year limit.
+AP reported today that Japan will now not only develop new reactors but will maximise current reactors and continue operating their oldest beyond a 60-year limit.
 Takeo Kikkawa says that "extending reactors' lifespans is an undesirable move."

 Most people are well aware of how France [uses almost entirely nuclear power](https://www.rte-france.com/en/eco2mix/power-generation-energy-source#) (followed by wind and natural gas).
 And, although I'm not keen on having to take iodine pills if one of these facilities were to go kaput and I happened to be in the vague area of it, it's been a stable source since the 1990s.